JiuqingDong/TS_OAMIL-for-Plant-disease-detection/README.md

 * Generate noisy annotations:

-We will optimize our code as soon as possible.
+We will optimize our code and complete this documentation as soon as possible.

 ## How to use this code for a customer dataset?